GuildCrafts/web-development-js/_goals/326-Concept_Focus-HTTP_and_Web_APIs.md

   - [ ] `404` (Not Found)
   - [ ] `500` (Internal Server Error)
 - [ ] Examples of each status code usage are listed and linked to in the README
-- [ ] The web server uses URL components in routing and responding
+- The web server uses URL components in routing and responding
   - [ ] Different paths trigger different routes
   - [ ] Values from the URL query string are used in a route
 - [ ] Examples of routing and query string usage are listed and linked to in the README
-- [ ] The web server makes use of the following request headers
+- The web server makes use of the following request headers
   - [ ] `Accept`
-  - [ ] `Origin`
   - [ ] `Content Type`
-  - [ ] `Authorization`
   - [ ] `Cookie`
 - [ ] Examples of each request header usage are listed and linked to in the README
-- [ ] The web server makes use of the following response headers
+- The web server makes use of the following response headers
-  - [ ] `Location`
   - [ ] `Set-Cookie`
   - [ ] `Refresh`
-  - [ ] `Access-Control-Allow-Origin`
-  - [ ] `Content-Length`
 - [ ] Examples of each response header usage are listed and linked to in the README
-- [ ] The web server serves different types of resources
+- The web server serves different types of resources
   - [ ] Asset files (CSS, images)
   - [ ] Static HTML
   - [ ] Static JSON
   - [ ] Dynamic resources (content of response changes based on query params, request headers, and/or application state)
 - [ ] Examples of each response type are listed and linked to in the README
-- [ ] Example of a raw HTTP request and the server's raw HTTP response are included in the README
+- Example of a raw HTTP request and the server's raw HTTP response are included in the README
   - [ ] Examples show full HTTP message header
   - [ ] Examples show full HTTP message body
-- [ ] The web server makes the following request types to an external API
+- The web server makes the following request types to an external API
   - [ ] Get a resource
   - [ ] Create a resource
   - [ ] Update a resource